 Blueberry Oat Protein Muffins

-- 1 ½ cups high protein pancake mix I used Kodiak Cakes Buttermilk Powercakes Mix.
+- 1 ½ cups protein pancake mix I used Kodiak Cakes Buttermilk Powercakes Mix.

 - ½ cup old-fashioned rolled oats pulsed in food processor; see notes